What are the Bug Bounty Programs in 2025?

 Introduction to Bug Bounty Programs

-Bug bounty programs are initiatives launched by organizations to identify and rectify security vulnerabilities in their digital systems.
-These programs invite ethical hackers from around the world to discover and report vulnerabilities in exchange for rewards.
+Bug bounty programs are initiatives that organizations launch to identify and resolve security vulnerabilities in their digital systems.
+These programs invite ethical hackers worldwide to discover and report vulnerabilities in exchange for rewards.
 It’s a collaborative approach that taps into the diverse skills of the hacking community to enhance cybersecurity.

 How Bug Bounty Programs Work